x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 ## Test-MitigationServiceConnectivity script

-Verify that an Exchange server has connectivity to the OCS endpoint by using the **Test-MitigationServiceConnectivity.ps1** script (available in the scripts folder) from the Exchange server.
+You can verify that an Exchange server has connectivity to the OCS by using the **Test-MitigationServiceConnectivity.ps1** script (available in the Scripts folder) from the Exchange server.

-If the server has connectivity, the output will be as follows:
+If the server has connectivity, the output is:

 ```Powershell
 *Result: Success.
 Message: The Mitigation Service endpoint is accessible from this computer.*
 ```

-If the server doesn’t have connectivity, the output will be as follows:
+If the server doesn’t have connectivity, the output is:

 ```Powershell
 Result: Failed.